Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 #### I had an insecure cloud

-:fontawesome-solid-gears: In case you maintained an insercure Local Cloud, now to achive the same, you need to set the [authentication.policy](../general/general_config_props.md) configuartion property to `declared`and the [server.ssl.enabled](../general/general_config_props.md) to `false`  in every Core and Support system.
+:fontawesome-solid-gears: In case you maintained an insecure Local Cloud, now to achive the same, you need to set the [authentication.policy](../general/general_config_props.md) configuartion property to `declared`and the [server.ssl.enabled](../general/general_config_props.md) to `false`  in every Core and Support systems.

 :fontawesome-solid-gears: In case your application system was part of an insecure Local Cloud, now you need to update your application to apply the [declared](../api/authentication_policy.md#declared-http) authentication policy.

 #### I had a secure cloud

-:fontawesome-solid-gears: In case you maintained a sercure Local Cloud, now to achive the same, you need to set the [authentication.policy](../general/general_config_props.md) configuartion property to `certificate`, the [server.ssl.enabled](../general/general_config_props.md) to `true` and the [server.ssl.client-auth](../general/general_config_props.md) to `need` in every Core and Support system.
-Also, the Core and Support system's cetificates have to apply the new [certificate profiles](../help/certificate-profiles.md).
+:fontawesome-solid-gears: In case you maintained a secure Local Cloud, now to achive the same, you need to set the [authentication.policy](../general/general_config_props.md) configuration property to `certificate`, the [server.ssl.enabled](../general/general_config_props.md) to `true` and the [server.ssl.client-auth](../general/general_config_props.md) to `need` in every Core and Support systems.
+Also, the Core and Support systems' cetificates have to apply the new [certificate profiles](../help/certificate-profiles.md).

 :fontawesome-solid-gears: In case your application system was part of a secure Local Cloud, now you need to have new certificate that apply the [new system certificate profile](../help/certificate-profiles.md#system-profile).

 ### Management Access

 :fontawesome-solid-circle-exclamation: Management services are no longer only for the System Operator, but for anyone with the proper privileges.
-Also, in v5 multiple entities can have the System Operator role.
+Also, in v5 multiple entities can have the System Operator role (except in case of `declared` authenticaion policy).

-:fontawesome-solid-gears: In case you maintained an insecure Local Cloud, now systems have to authenticate with the name of `Sysop` as described in the [declared policy](../api/authentication_policy.md#declared-http).
+:fontawesome-solid-gears: In case you maintained an insecure Local Cloud, only one system can be System Operator, the one that named `Sysop`.
+It needs to authenticate as described in the [declared policy](../api/authentication_policy.md#declared-http).

 :fontawesome-solid-gears: In case you maintained a secure Local Cloud, now to assign System Operator role to a system, you need to issue an [Operator Profile](../help/certificate-profiles.md#operator-profile) certificate for it.